nabildroid/crypto-note/README.md

 result of hashed 3 partes with the old hash (part 4) and it's doesn't match that means this attemp to login is filed or the current sicret file is changed without permission

+### server side
+for read and write to sicret file we must provide it full path and if it exist will act with it otherways the server will create it if the requet provide also it content and that's enoghof for manage the data